infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 **A good first step we recommend is to share a single ESLint configuration file between apps to ensure consistency and streamline the development process.**

-Let's go ahead and create a shared utility for that purpose.
+Let's create a shared utility for that purpose.

 1. Create a shared ESLint configuration package: